 In this tutorial, we will show you how to install Android Studio on Ubuntu 18.04 LTS.
 For those of you who didn’t know, Android Studio is the official Integrated Development Environment (IDE) for Android app development, based on IntelliJ IDEA.
 On top of IntelliJ’s powerful code editor and developer tools, Android Studio offers even more features that enhance your productivity when building Android apps

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step installation of Android Studio on an Ubuntu 18.04 (Bionic Beaver) server.
+The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo‘ to the commands to get root privileges.
+I will show you the step-by-step installation of Android Studio on an Ubuntu 18.04 (Bionic Beaver) server.

 Install Android Studio on Ubuntu 18.04 LTS Bionic Beaver